-Financial support for the project is supplied by the World Bank and the African Development Bank, the Nordic Development Fund, in addition to the Government of Uganda.
-This endeavor is modeled after similar projects carried out in Africa in recent years (e.g. Mozambique, Madagascar, Nigeria).
+Financial support for the project is supplied by the World Bank, African Development Bank and Nordic Development Fund, in addition to the Government of Uganda.
+This endeavour is modeled after similar projects carried out in Africa in recent years (e.g. Mozambique, Madagascar, Nigeria).